codurance/site/src/_posts/2020-01-24-project-maturity-model.md

 ### Level 3 Defined

 We now started to reduce the most frequent group of errors whenever we had a quiet time.
 Datadog has a great option to detect patterns in the logs and create groups out of them.
 These form obvious targets for reducing the errors.
-We started adding alerts for speicific problems to ensure that we know about a problem before the users tell us.
+We started adding alerts for specific problems to ensure that we know about a problem before the users tell us.

 We were still occasionally getting problems reported just before hometime on a Friday.
 Solving these is much quicker now.